What-Guns/image-manifest/README.md

 ````

 ### Using the manifest
 If the manifest is written to a known place, a website could `fetch` the manifest, then use the file paths to create `Image` objects to draw to a canvas.
-I'm working on another project that will provide facilites for using this manifest.
+An example of this can be found in [tsg-boilerplate](https://github.com/bassguitarbill/tsg-boilerplate/blob/main/src/images.ts#L28).